 - Music has been my overwhelming passion since my childhood.
-I am self-taught in guitar/bass guitar/piano and I have recorded 4 albums, playing all instruments myself, for the pure pleasure of self-expression and creation.
-You can find my music (in Italian!) on my personal website and on streaming services like Spotify or Soundcloud.
+I am self-taught in guitar/bass guitar/piano and I have recorded four albums, playing all instruments myself, for the pure pleasure of self-expression and creation.
+You can find my music (in Italian!) on my personal website and on streaming services like Spotify.

-- I lived for 3 months in South Africa in 2002, as an AFS exchange student.
+- I lived for three months in South Africa in 2002, as an AFS exchange student.
 It truly was a life-changing experience.